CaptainBit/CityGenerator/README.md

 # City Procedural Generator

 I made a city procedural generator on c++ with openGl.
-Every aspect of the city is generated randomly (Size, streets, Textures).
+Every aspect of the city is generated randomly (Size, streets, Textures) so yeah...
+Sometimes it's feel a little bit unreal :) .
 The size of the city is arround 500 to 30 000 buildings .

 # Libraries